dnswlt/akkaperf/README.md

     mvn clean install
     ./run_akka.sh <num_workers> <num_runs>

-Note: the `run.sh` uses Windows `-cp` syntax internally, it was written to be used in a Git Bash or Cmder.
+Note: the shell script uses Windows `-cp` syntax internally, it was written to be used in a Git Bash or Cmder.
 Adapt accordingly when on Linux.